-Japan is full of fascinating traditions that have run deep in its culture for thousands of years.
+Japan has fascinating traditions that have run deep in its culture for thousands of years.
 One way to get an interesting glimpse into some of this tradition and culture is by attending a traditional tea ceremony, or sadō.

 While it may seem very ceremonial and formal, a tea ceremony is actually just “having tea” for Japanese people most of the time.
-They do it with friends, family, colleagues, or whoever else wants to have tea, but there can be formal versions of it if appropriate.
-So, don’t feel like you are intruding if you decide to join one with traditionally-dressed locals in a special room.
+They do it with friends, family, colleagues, or whoever wants to have tea, but there can be formal versions if appropriate.
+So, don’t feel like you are intruding if you decide to join one with traditionally dressed locals in a special room.

-The ceremony is all about the preparation and serving of matcha, or powdered green tea.
-It often takes place in a specific tea room decorated with hanging scrolls, flowers, and floor mats for seating.
+The ceremony is about preparing and serving matcha, or powdered green tea.
+It often occurs in a tea room decorated with hanging scrolls, flowers, and floor mats for seating.
 The host will likely wear a kimono, and you may be offered one, too.
 Light snacks like pastries are usually served.

 25. National Museum of Emerging Science and Innovation

 Address: 2 Chome-3-6 Aomi, Koto City, Tokyo 135-0064, Japan

 If you learn about technology, science, and the natural world, you’ll definitely want to visit the National Museum of Emerging Science and Innovation.
 This futuristic museum is located on the Odaiba waterfront and has several attractions that can’t be found elsewhere.

 Visitors go on a journey to see the world’s technological progress.
 Exhibits reach as far back as a rock core that records what is believed to be the meteorite impact that ended the dinosaurs’ time on Earth.
 But, the museum is mostly focused on the knowledge we have now and where we’re headed in the future.